 Some people believe that it’s perfectly fine, as long as it’s done in moderation and doesn’t become an addiction.

 Others believe that poker is a form of gambling, and therefore it is a sin.
+The same can be said about playing the lottery.

 The Bible doesn’t specifically mention poker, but it does talk about the dangers of coveting what other people have – Exodus 20:17